gwesley96/gwesley96.github.io/_pages/about.md

 Research
 ======
-My interests lie in the intersection of algebraic topology, (higher) category theory, and mathematical physics.
+My interests lie in the intersection of mathematical physics, algebraic topology, and (higher) category theory.